dizhang168/reading-flow/README.md

 1. Let _reading order items_ be the list of reading order items owned by _scope_, sorted in **reading order**.
 2. If _reading order items_ is empty, return null.
 3. If _direction_ is “forward”, then:
    1. Let _previous_ be the reading order item that comes before _current_, in DOM tree order.
+   2. If _previous_ is null, return the first item in _reading order items_.
+   3. Otherwise, if _previous_ is the last item in _readinging order items_, return null.
-    2. Return the item that comes after _previous_ in _reading order items,_ or null if _previous_ is the last item in the list.
+   4. Otherwise, return the item that comes after _previous_ in \_reading order items.
 4. Otherwise:
    1. Let _previous_ be the item that comes before _current_ in _reading order items_.
    2. If _previous_ is null, return null.
    3. Otherwise, if _previous_ does not have any DOM tree descendants, return _previous_.
    4. Otherwise, return the last DOM tree descendant of _previous_.

 ### Changes to `tabindex-ordered focus navigation scope`